 Hearing loss affects people of all ages, and no single treatment works for everyone.
-The team at ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, includes experienced audiologists who conduct comprehensive evaluations to find the most effective treatment for hearing loss, including the most innovative hearing aids.
+The team at ENT Specialists in Salt Lake City, Murray, Draper and Tooele, Utah, includes experienced audiologists who conduct comprehensive evaluations to find the most effective treatment for hearing loss, including the most innovative hearing aids.
 To learn more about hearing aids and how they can help your hearing loss, call the office nearest you or book an appointment online today.

 Hearing loss occurs when any part of the ear isn’t functioning like it should.
 Hearing loss affects all ages, including infants, children, and adults.

 Hearing loss is categorized based on the part of the ear that’s malfunctioning, which includes:

 - Conductive (middle or outer ear)

 - Mixed (inner, middle, and/or outer ear)

 In infants, hearing loss may be caused by a congenital defect.
 In adults, hearing loss may occur gradually over time.

 What can I expect during a hearing aid evaluation?

 You can expect a comprehensive and personalized evaluation when you see the hearing aid experts at ENT Specialists.
 The full-service ENT practice has experienced audiologists who use state-of-the-art equipment to assess hearing loss and develop the most effective treatment plan.